In Tunisia, optics workshops help women pursue emerging field

 The aim was to orientate young women scientists in the rapidly evolving fields of optics and photonics while giving them career skills and a deeper understanding of what is needed to succeed as a woman scientist, said Kirstin Baum the initiator of the program and a doctoral candidate in medical engineering at Philipps-University.

 A $45,000 grant from the Elsevier Foundation New Scholars program enabled the summer school to host 23 scientists in an immersive program that “created a stimulating atmosphere for interaction and learning,” explained co-convenor Rim Cherif.
 The event combined formal lectures with sessions on career/life management, discussion panels, roundtables and social events.
-The program was supported by additional funding of from the Optical Society of America (OSA), the International Society for Optics and Photonics (SPIE) and the German Academic Exchange Service (DAAD). [caption id="attachment_16081" align="aligncenter" width="800"] Get Ahead with Optics students and faculty.
-In September, the University of Carthage School of Communication Engineering in Tunisia and Philipps-University Marburg in Germany hosted their 10-day program in Yasmine Hammamet.[/caption]
+The program was supported by additional funding of from the Optical Society of America (OSA), the International Society for Optics and Photonics (SPIE) and the German Academic Exchange Service (DAAD).

 The academic program targeted master’s students.
 Fourteen international lecturers and guest speakers presented on the various applications for optics and gave sessions on public speaking, scientific writing, presentation training, CV and cover letter writing and good scientific practice.
 Other workshops included a session on the differences between Tunisian and German cultures and a computer lab tutorial on simulating physical problems that can be described with partial differential equations.
 Students were required to present a scientific poster on optics and photonics before a review committee.